Champions League outright winner odds and prediction

 Three is the magic number

 The previous UCL campaign saw an average of exactly three goals per match.
 Meanwhile, the two campaigns before that saw a total average within 0.5 of that figure.
-This suggests that total goal selections in the 2-3 range will be as popular as ever in 2024/25, though naturally, there will be an erring towards 3-4 for games in which any of the top 10 favourites listed earlier take on a team drawn from Pot 4.
+This season the teams were even more efficient with 3.26 goals per match.

-Speaking of goals, seven out of the last nine UCL editions have seen the top scorer net 12+ times.
+Speaking of goals, seven out of the previous nine UCL editions have seen the top scorer net 12+ times and this season we saw it once again, with both Raphinha and Guirassy scoring 13 goals.

 England and Spain reign